aarhusstadsarkiv/datasets/README.md

 ## Censuses
 We have transcribed versions of the censuses from 1787, 1801, 1834, 1845 and 1860 from Rander, Skanderborg, Viborg og Aarhus.

+## Marriage Records
+We currently have transcribed versions of the marriage records from 1750 to 1891.

 ## Minutes
 We have transcribed the minutes from the City Counsil of Aarhus from 1867 to 1940.